Tusharedith/Blinkit-Sales-Analytics-Dashboard/README.md

 # 🛒 Blinkit Sales Analytics Dashboard
+A comprehensive Power BI and MySQL-driven analytics project that visualizes Blinkit's retail sales data to uncover trends, improve decision-making, and drive operational insights.

 ## 📊 Project Overview

-The **Blinkit Sales Dashboard** is a fully interactive Power BI solution designed to provide actionable insights into retail sales performance, outlet trends, and product-level analytics.
-Built for decision-makers and analysts, the dashboard helps monitor KPIs, compare outlet types, and explore patterns across different item categories.
+The **Blinkit Sales Dashboard** is a fully interactive Power BI solution designed to deliver **actionable insights** into retail performance across products, outlets, and customer segments.
+Tailored for business analysts and decision-makers, the dashboard enables users to:

+- Monitor key performance indicators (KPIs) such as total sales, average sales, and customer ratings
+- Compare performance across **outlet types, sizes, and locations**
+- Analyze sales trends by **item category, fat content, and visibility**
+- Identify high-performing segments and underperforming patterns for strategic optimization

 ---

 ## 🧰 Tools Used

-- 📊 **Power BI Desktop** – For building dynamic and visual dashboards
+- 📊 **Power BI Desktop** – Used for building interactive dashboards with slicers, KPIs, drill-downs, and custom bookmarks
-- 📑 **Microsoft Excel** – For initial data cleaning and preprocessing
+- 📑 **Microsoft Excel** – Performed initial data cleaning, preprocessing, and exploratory analysis before database import
+- 📌 **MYSQL** - Structured storage and advanced querying of the dataset to extract business-critical insights\
 - 📂 **Blinkit Dataset** – Contains sales, outlet, and product-level attributes

 ---